AustinTSchaffer/DailyProgrammer/README.md

 ## DailyPython

-The "DailyPython" directory contains various Python projects for miscellaneous challenges that do not fit into any of the above categories.
+The "DailyPython" directory contains various Python solutions for miscellaneous challenges that do not fit into any of the other categories and aren't big enough on their own to merit their own repository.

+## Rustlang.Org

+Rustlang.Org has an online documentation book with example programs that you can work through when learning how to use Rust.